 Congenital gonorrhea can cause health problems in babies, including:

-Similarly to gonorrhea, babies can get chlamydia, symptoms of chlamydia in newborns include eye infections and pneumonia.
+Similarly to gonorrhea, babies can get chlamydia from their mothers during vaginal delivery.
+According to Children’s Minnesota, symptoms of chlamydia in newborns include eye infections and pneumonia.

 If you have an STD that can be transmitted to your baby at the time of delivery, your doctor could recommend a scheduled C-section instead.
 This can help keep you and your baby safe from complications.